By Mark Pierce, Esq.

 Whether you have one or multiple members we advise completing the operating agreement as soon as possible.
 We include a free copy as part of your new company formation documents.

-A company's EIN/TIN is the equivalent of a person's Social Security Number.
+A company's EIN/TIN is the equivalent of a person's SSN.
 It is unique to your company.
 If you intend on opening a bank account, having employees, generating revenue or engaging in taxable activities, then you will need one.
 If you will only be using the LLC to anonymously title assets, but not to earn income, then an employer identification number is not required.

 We will happily assist you with obtaining an Employer Identification Number / Taxpayer Identification Number from the IRS.
 Simply choose the option at checkout and we will take care of the rest.
 Or, you may obtain yours for free using our EIN guide.